Applications for the online MATC now OPEN until July 1 for Fall 2020 admission!

 Definition of Distance Learning and Program Goals

 In distance learning graduate courses, students "meet" via the Internet rather than in classrooms at the university.
 Graduate distance learning courses are taught as organized courses on the semester schedule.
 Students are expected to meet course deadlines assigned by the instructor and to participate in a synchronous class discussions on one designated weekday during the semester.
 A graduate level course requires a commitment of approximately ten hours per week for participating in group online activities, for reading, and for working on course projects.
+The online MATC is 100% online.

 The online version of the master's degree in technical communication provides professional development for people working in technical communication.
 It also provides the qualifications for entering the career for people in other career fields.
 The specific goals of graduate study are: